dinhanhthi/chrome-extension-react-starter/README.md

 After the installation, go to `https://www.google.com/` to see a welcome panel is added at the bottom right of the page.

-By default it says `Hello anybody!`.
+By default it says `Hello I'm Chrome Extension React Starter!`.
 You can open the popup by clicking the extension icon on the header bar to input with your name.
 After that, the panel changes to say `Hello <your input>!`

 The same input field is presented in the option page of the extension.